WhitePhosphor/PaperMC-Docs-CN/docs/paper/dev/api/mob-goals.md

 ---
 slug: /dev/mob-goals
-description: A guide to the PDC API for storing data.
+description: A guide to the mob goal API.
 ---

 # Mob Goal API